wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/step-by-step-installation/elasticsearch-cluster/elasticsearch-single-node-cluster.rst

 .. note:: The Open Distro for Elasticsearch performance analyzer plugin is installed by default and can have a negative impact on system resources.
 We recommend removing it with the following command ``/usr/share/elasticsearch/bin/elasticsearch-plugin remove opendistro-performance-analyzer``.
 Make sure to restart the Elasticsearch service afterward.

-It is highly recommended to change Elasticsearch default passwords for the users' found at the ``/usr/share/elasticsearch/plugins/opendistro_security/securityconfig/internal_users.yml`` file.
+.. note:: It is highly recommended to change the default passwords of Elasticsearch for the users’ passwords found at the file ``/usr/share/elasticsearch/plugins/opendistro_security/securityconfig/internal_users.yml`` file.
+To perform this action, see the :ref:`Elasticsearch tuning <elastic_tuning>` section.

 It is also recommended to customize the file ``/etc/elasticsearch/jvm.options`` in order to improve the performance of Elasticsearch.
-Learn more about these processes in the :ref:`Elasticsearch tuning <elastic_tuning>` section.
+Learn more about this process in the :ref:`user manual <elastic_tuning>`.

 To uninstall Elasticsearch, see the :ref:`Uninstalling <uninstall_elasticsearch>` section.

 Next steps
 ----------

-You can now install the Wazuh server.
-First, choose the cluster mode.
+You can now proceed with the Wazuh server installation.
+To do so, choose the cluster mode.

 - :ref:`Wazuh single-node cluster<wazuh_single_node_cluster>`
 - :ref:`Wazuh multi-node cluster<wazuh_multi_node_cluster>`